HarshVaragiya/Chat-Application/README.md

 Have Fun!

 It uses Sockets to communicate and also has threading so you can recieve messages while you send messages!

+# Future :
+1. Having a key exchange mechanism like diffie-hellman key exchange or key exchange using RSA public key encryption to exchange keys securely without needing to use hash of pre-shared-key .
+2. Sending hash of message string to later check the data integrity and dislay only verified messages.
+3. Sendinf